 The securities industry should test 0.5-cent increments for active stocks to see whether the current spread is too wide, he said.
 Narrowing the difference between the bid and offer would save money for investors in the biggest stocks, he said.

-NYSE Euronext, Nasdaq OMX Group Inc. (NDAQ) and Bats Global Markets Inc. told the SEC in April 2010 that they wanted to try a six-month pilot of quoting shares for 30 securities in half- cent ticks for stocks between $1 and $20 and one exchange-traded fund, according to a letter to the regulator.
+NYSE Euronext, Nasdaq OMX Group Inc. (NDAQ:US) and Bats Global Markets Inc. told the SEC in April 2010 that they wanted to try a six-month pilot of quoting shares for 30 securities in half- cent ticks for stocks between $1 and $20 and one exchange-traded fund, according to a letter to the regulator.
 The SEC didn’t officially respond to the request.

 The owner of the New York Stock Exchange still supports that petition, Colin Clark, senior vice president for strategic analysis at NYSE Euronext, said in a phone interview.